lvar/WebSite/content/authors/admin/_index.md

 status:
   icon: ☕️
 last_name: Wu
-role: PhD candidate studying xenarthran paleobiology
+role: Researcher studying xenarthran paleobiology
 highlight_name: true
 title: Luciano Varela
 first_name: Alice
 email: ""
 ---
 I am a paleontologist from Uruguay, South America.
-I am currently doing my PhD on macroevolutionary and macroecological aspects of fossil xenarthrans, one of the most important groups of the South American native megafauna.
+I study macroevolutionary and macroecological aspects of fossil xenarthrans, one of the most important groups of the South American native megafauna.
 I also work using 3D models of fossil bones to answer various questions about these animals, like what they ate or how hard they bit.
 I am interested in the conservation and valorization of fossil collections and the use of new technologies in these activities.
 {style="text-align: justify;"}